caichao/AcuTe/README.md

 The files under android are for Android-side application, written purely in Java.
 The files under server are for server-side display, using node.js.

+[1] For android app, the minimum required os version is Android KitKat 4.4.0.
+The following pictures shown some snapshots of this application.

 copyright:

 ```